Rainy Day Blues

-I have been away for a few days because there was some tragedy in both of our chicken coops.
+I have been away for a few days because there was tragedy in our chicken coops.
 It was necessary to put my “Cookbook Challenge” on hold until I could figure out how to stop an evil predator, or more specifically, the Small Asian Mongoose (Herpestes javanicus), from killing my chickens.
 The issue of a mongoose as a predator may not be a common thing for most people, but for those of us in the tropics, it’s a harsh reality.
 I’m still pretty upset as I write this because I hate to see my animals stressed and try my best to keep them safe.

 We recently acquired a Polish crested rooster named Hip-Hop, and he was a fun, quirky, little guy.
 He was smaller than any other rooster I’ve had in the past and he didn’t crow like one either.
 The tuft of soft feathers on top of his head was hilarious looking and made him look like some sort of chicken punk-rock star.
 He was so tame you could pick him up and carry him around, and he seemed to really enjoy the attention.
 I’ve heard in the past that getting a rooster will help you keep out predators, but I’m here to tell you that in my case, it did NOT work.
 As a matter of fact, our dear little Hip-Hop became a free lunch for a pregnant mongoose.
 Unfortunately, because he was with us only a short time, I did not take a photo of him before he passed.